Local Domestic and Family Violence Committee Grants

 A list of the successful applications from the 2019 grant round can be found here.

-Projects that meet the project criteria as outlined in the Grants Funding Guidelines are invited to submit an application.
+Projects that meet the project criteria as outlined in the Grants Funding Guidelines were invited to submit an application.

 Please do not email additional attachments such as support letters or references – only your response to the application form will be used to assess your application.
 Applications will be assessed on merit against the assessment criteria set out in the Grants Funding Guidelines.
 Late applications will not be accepted.

-The 2020 grants round opens at 10AM AEST on 19 October 2020 and will close at 4PM AEST on 30 October 2020.
-Applicants will be notified of the outcome after this time.
+The 2020 grants round opened at 10AM AEST on 19 October 2020 and closed at 4PM AEST on 30 October 2020.
+Applicants were notified of the outcome after this time.

 If you have any questions about the grants, please contact us: